MKMithun2806/Security-Reports/README.md

 ## Notes

 - Evrything here has been patched alredy
-- I hach mostly using the [Custom-Hacking-Toolkit](https://github.com/MKMithun2806/custom-hacking-toolkit), [Netmalper](https://github.com/MKMithun2806/NetMalper) and [VulnMalper](https://github.com/MKMithun2806/VulnMalper)
+- I have mostly using the [Custom-Hacking-Toolkit](https://github.com/MKMithun2806/custom-hacking-toolkit), [Netmalper](https://github.com/MKMithun2806/NetMalper) and [VulnMalper](https://github.com/MKMithun2806/VulnMalper)
 - and im actively working on more tools: My ideas include PloitMalper ( which is a harness for metasploit and msfvenom with the simplicty of my malper series )